bastiion/ScalaWordNet/README.md

 Because of the combination of WS4j (jawjaw) and JWNL, currently the WordNet database must be present in two different forms.
 Hopefully this will be resolved in a future version.

+As a shortcut, you can simply run `sbt download-database` instead of the following manual steps.

 ### WordNet-3.0

 Download the original WordNet package from http://wordnet.princeton.edu/wordnet/download/ and